GETPIVOTDATA: Disable GETPIVOTDATA permanently in Excel

 Convert Table to One Column in Excel: 4 Easy Methods to Copy All Columns underneath Each Other

-Say you have an Excel table and want to copy all column underneath each other so that you only have one column.
+Say, you have an Excel table and want to copy all column underneath each other so that you only have one column.
 For example, you have a table 2 rows by 4 columns like in the screenshot on the right-hand side.
 You want to copy and paste this table to one column.
-You often need such transformation for inserting PivotTables or to create database formats.
-This article provides 4 simple methods to transform a 2-dimensional table into one column in Excel.
+You often need… Continue reading Convert Table to One Column in Excel: 4 Easy Methods to Copy All Columns underneath Each Other

 Histograms in Excel: 3 Ways to Create a Histogram Chart (+Download)

 A histogram chart is a great way to present your data.
 It groups your data into bins or classes and shows the number of items per bin.
 For example: Your data has “Big Mac” prices in different countries.
-A histogram shows how many countries have a Big Mac price between 1 and 2 USD, 2 and 3 USD and so on.
+A histogram shows how many countries have a Big Mac price between 1 and 2 USD, 2… Continue reading Histograms in Excel: 3 Ways to Create a Histogram Chart (+Download)

 Pivotable: How to Prepare Data for Creating Pivot Tables in Excel

 Pivot Tables are one of the most helpful features in Excel.
 With Pivot Tables, you can easily evaluate data.
 Per drag-and-drop you arrange analysis layouts.
 Within seconds, you’ll see your results – without using any formulas.
 Usually the first obstacle comes up, when you try to create a Pivot Table.
-There are some rules to regard in order to create Pivot Tables and your data needs a certain structure.
-In this article we explore how to make your data ‘pivotable’.
+There are some rules to… Continue reading Pivotable: How to Prepare Data for Creating Pivot Tables in Excel

 You receive an Excel workbook with a Pivot Table and don’t know what data it is referring to?
 Or you have added a column or row to your data and want to adapt the Pivot Table?